gregmarra/the-blue-alliance-pwa/README.md

 `npm run deploy` to deploy to production

-`npm run start:prod` to run the production server
+`npm start` to run the production server

 ## Made With